deepakcode21t/Alfido-Tech-Internship/README.md

 Special Feature: The program handles division by zero gracefully without crashing.
 Concepts Used: Switch-case, input/output operations, conditional checks.

-Task 2: Loops & Conditions

-Description: Wrote a C++ program that prints all even numbers from 1 to 100.
-Concepts Used: For loop, modulo operator, conditional statement.
-Key Point: Odd numbers are skipped, ensuring only even numbers are displayed.

-Task 3: Arrays & Functions

-Description: Developed a C++ program to find the largest element in a user-defined array.
-Concepts Used: Arrays, functions, iteration, user input handling.
-Key Feature: Function findLargest() was created for code reusability.

 4. Tools & Technologies Used

 Programming Language: C++